Victor Edmonds Victor Edmonds

 The stranger went back to the silence—

-the fear of The Hear.
+their fear of The Hear.

-The babbling was loud.
+The babbling grew louder.

 And nothing was clear.